Two Days in Singapore Itinerary for First Timers

 Most visitors do a loop of the park to take in all the sites.
 This map will give you an idea of the main attractions and how much walking is involved.

 Singapore’s reputation as a ‘Garden City’ is why many people visit.
 After all, most cities in Asia could use a little more greenery!
 So make your next stop the Singaporean Botanical Gardens.
-These are definitely a must-visit in Singapore; they demonstrate gardens from all sorts of habitats including a natural jungle, which once covered the entire area of the city!
+These are definitely a must-visit in Singapore; they demonstrate gardens from all sorts of habitats including a natural jungle, which once covered the entire area of the city.
+The green space that the area offers makes the Botanical Gardens one of the best things to do in Singapore with kids.

 Highlights include the lakes, the National Orchid Garden (this is the only part of the Botanical Gardens that costs money at $5) and the Bukit Timah Core.